Powered By Expert Team Quality Product Global Service

 Gross motor activities focus

-2. Fine Motor Activities
+5.2 Fine Motor Activities

-Fine motor activities target the smaller muscles in the hands and fingers, vital for writing, drawing, and eating tasks.
+Fine motor activities target the smaller muscles in the hands and fingers, which are vital for writing, drawing, and eating tasks.
 These activities require precision and control, helping children improve their dexterity and hand-eye coordination.

 Examples of Fine Motor Activities

-• Drawing and Coloring: Provide your child crayons, markers, and coloring books to help develop visual motor perceptual skills.
+• Drawing and Coloring: Provide your child with crayons, markers, and coloring books to help develop visual motor perceptual skills.
 As they draw shapes, they practice hand control and eye-hand coordination.

 • Building with Blocks: Activities like stacking blocks or assembling simple structures help children practice visual perceptual skills and strengthen hand coordination.